 In the May 2018 federal budget, the Australian Government announced $500 million towards genomics research: the Genomics Health Futures Mission, starting with a $20 million study of reproductive genetic carrier screening, called Mackenzie’s Mission.

-Mackenzie’s Mission will screen 10,000 couples across Australia for about 750 severe, childhood-onset genetic conditions, allowing prospective parents to gain information about their likelihood of having a child with any of these genetic conditions.
+Mackenzie’s Mission will screen up to 10,000 couples across Australia for about 750 severe, childhood-onset genetic conditions, allowing prospective parents to gain information about their likelihood of having a child with any of these genetic conditions.

 The three-year research study aims to determine the evidence for making free reproductive genetic carrier screening available to all couples in Australia who wish to have it.